oracle-livelabs/database/ai-chatbot-engine/setup-23ai/setup-23ai.md

 4. Choose the "Oracle Linux 8" image.

-5. Choose the instance shape based on your requirements.
+5. Choose a `VM.Standard.E4.Flex` shape.

+6. In the Networking section, most of the defaults are perfect for our purposes.
+However, you will need to scroll down and select the Assign a public IPv4 address option.

-6. Configure the networking options and ensure that you have proper security lists that allow SSH (port 22) and Jupyter Lab (port 8888).
+6. Configure the security list to allow SSH (port 22) and Jupyter Lab (port 8888).
+[See here](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/securitylists.htm) how to do it.

+7. Create your instance by clicking on the `Create` button.

-7. Connect to your remote instance using SSH.
+8. Connect to your remote instance using SSH.
    ```
    <copy>
-   ssh opc@[remote IP]
+   ssh -i <private_ssh_key> opc@<public_ip_address>
    </copy>
    ```

-   > Note: The exact connection details depend on how you configured remote access when creating the instance.

 ## Task 2: Install and configure the database (Oracle Database 23ai Free)
 For simplicity, we will install our database in a container using Podman, a popular container management tool similar to Docker.